musa-5090-spring-2024/course-info/week06/README.md

 - Code samples:
   - in the [explore_phila_data/](explore_phila_data/) directory you'll find extract and prepare scripts for a few datasets.
 I recommend reviewing them in this order:
-    - Extract & prepare scripts for PWD Parcels (the parcels are downloaded as a GeoJSON file).
+    - Extract & prepare scripts for PWD Parcels (the parcels are downloaded as a file).
     - Extract & prepare scripts for OPA Properties (the properties are downloaded as a CSV file with EPSG:2272 coords).
     - Extract & prepare scripts for L&I Permits (the permits are downloaded as a GeoPackage).
     - Extract & prepare scripts for SEPTA Bus and Rail data (the GTFS file requires some ... interesting code).